 Soaking in Massachusetts's Hot Springs

+There are not many hot springs in New England, so we are also including spas.
 Massachusetts, often associated with historic charm and delectable seafood, holds a lesser-known secret: natural hot springs.
+Sadly, there aren’t any Boston hot springs.

 Due to the specific geological makeup of Massachusetts, true "hot springs" – those exceeding 140°F (60°C) – are rare.
 However, several natural springs with comfortably warm water temperatures exist and are popularly referred to as hot springs.